|

 ½ stick melted butter or margarine

-1 quart vanilla ice cream or frozen yogurt
+1 quart vanilla ice cream or frozen

-2 cups fresh strawberries, sliced with ½ cup sugar or 16
+2 cups fresh strawberries, sliced with

-oz. frozen berries
+½ cup sugar or 16 oz. frozen berries

 1 cup blueberries

-Line a 8” – 9” springform pan with plastic wrap allowing
+Line a 8” – 9” springform pan with

-Combine chocolate graham cracker crumbs and margarine or
+Combine chocolate graham cracker

-butter.
-Press into the bottom of the pan forming a
+crumbs and margarine or butter.
+Press into the bottom of the pan

-crust.
+forming a crust.

-In a large mixing bowl, combine softened ice cream,
+In a large mixing bowl, combine

-strawberries and blueberries until evenly distributed
+softened ice cream, strawberries and blueberries until evenly

-over prepared crust, cover and freeze for 6-8 hours.
+evenly over prepared crust, cover and freeze for 6-8 hours.

-Let dessert stand for 15 minutes before serving to
+Let dessert stand for 15 minutes

-choice of ice cream toppings.
-Makes 10 servings.
+your choice of ice cream toppings.
+Makes 10 servings. |

 Amaretto